zyradyl-moe/archive.zyradyl.moe/about/index.md

    over 512MB should EVER use 1GB or more of RAM.
  * [SQL Databases][37] are so horrible that the designer will get into heaven simply because the devil doesn’t have time to deal with that shit.
+    * I've recently begun to quite like SQLite3.
+They're still fucking horrific to work with, but SQLite3 makes things nice by having a single file.
+    * While we're on the topic of databases, KV Stores are really neat.
  * [Git][38] is the only sane version control software.
+    * I'm starting to like [Mercurial][45] though.

  **Last, but certainly not least:**